Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

    - For QPDF: The installation directory (usually `C:\Program Files\qpdf\bin`)
 7. Click "OK" on all windows to save changes

-## Installation Steps
+## Server Installation Steps

-1. Download the latest Stirling PDF .exe from the [releases page](https://github.com/Stirling-Tools/Stirling-PDF/releases/latest)
+1. Download the latest Stirling PDF-server.exe or jar from the [releases page](https://github.com/Stirling-Tools/Stirling-PDF/releases/latest)
 2. Install any desired optional dependencies following the instructions above
 3. Launch the Stirling PDF executable
-4. Access the web interface through your browser (the application will provide the URL)
+4. Access the web interface through your browser (the application will provide the URL) in the console logs normally http://localhost:8080

 ## Notes
 - The application hosts a web server that is accessible to anyone on your network
 - If you install multiple Python-based dependencies, ensure they're using the same Python installation to avoid conflicts
 - Make sure to restart Stirling PDF after installing new dependencies or modifying PATH variables
 - Some features will be unavailable until their required dependencies are installed
-- The web interface will indicate which features require additional dependencies

 ## Troubleshooting